JamPonsar/Bank-Customer-Churn-Analysis/README.md

 5. Business recommendations based on the data

 I focused on making the insights actionable - not just "churn is bad" but specifically where it's happening and what might help.

+## What I Found

+A few interesting patterns emerged:

+- **Geography matters**: Germany has 2x the churn rate of France or Spain (32% vs 16%)
+- **Activity is key**: Inactive members churn at nearly double the rate of active ones
+- **Complaints are a red flag**: Customers who complained show dramatically higher churn
+- **Age patterns**: Middle-aged customers (40-60) churn more than younger or older segments
+- **Product paradox**: Having more products doesn't always mean more loyalty - customers with 3-4 products actually showed higher churn

 ## Project Structure